rahul-verma/swayam/docs/README.md

 Here are the ideas:
 - model/< type > folders will contain model configs.
 E.g. model/llm for LLM Model configs.
 The options will be as provided by corresponding models apart from generic options like temperature.
 Needs to be investigated.
 - for the time being, till the provision for 2 models in single story is implemented, this feature is parked.
 Once in, this will allow to choose a different model even for prompts within a single model.
 The narrative management part has to be thought about.

+## Folio
+is the vault of scripts and drafts

+### Draft
+An output from the prompt.
+Can be translated using a Translator.
+Can be structured or unstructured.

+### Script
+A draft or sourced from anywhere else with a translator.
+Can be structured or unstructured.

+### Section
+Each unit of information in a Structured Script.

 ### Model /embed